Private Identity Testing for High-Dimensional Distributions

 \begin{theorem} Any $\eps$-differentially private algorithm (where $\ve = \tilde \Omega(1/d)$) which draws $n$ samples from an unknown product distribution $P \in \{\pm 1\}^d$ and, with probability at least $2/3$, distinguishes between the cases $P = Q$ and $\|P - Q\|_1 \geq \alpha$ where $Q$ is some given product distribution over $\{\pm 1\}^d$, requires

 \end{theorem}

-Note that this matches the upper bound of Theorem~\ref{thm:main_ineff}.
+Note that this matches the upper bound of Theorem~\ref{thm:main_ineff} up to logarithmic factors.
 However, the $Q$'s considered in this lower bound construction are \emph{extreme product distributions} (from Section~\ref{sec:extreme}), and it leaves open the possibility that there may exist better algorithms for the case where $Q$ is the uniform distribution.

 Focusing on this case, we state the following lower bound for uniformity testing of product distributions, which also holds for Gaussian mean testing.
 The first term in the lower bound is the non-private sample complexity of this problem~\cite{CanonneDKS17,DaskalakisDK18}, and the second term is the sample complexity of testing uniformity of a Bernoulli distribution (see, e.g.,~\cite{AcharyaSZ18}). \begin{theorem} Any $\eps$-differentially private algorithm which draws $n$ samples from an unknown product distribution $P \in \{\pm 1\}^d$ and, with probability at least $2/3$, distinguishes between the cases $P = Q$ and $\|P - Q\|_1 \geq \alpha$ where $Q$ is the uniform distribution over $\{\pm 1\}^d$, requires